Skip to main content

 import {parseMedia, OnAudioTrack, OnVideoTrack} from '@remotion/media-parser';

-const onVideoTrack: OnVideoTrack = (track) => {
+const onVideoTrack: OnVideoTrack = ({track}) => {

-const videoDecoder = new VideoDecoder({output: console.log, error: console.error});
+const videoDecoder = new VideoDecoder({

 videoDecoder.configure(track);